oljq/budgeting_app/README.md

 # budgeting_app
-budgeting app made with Python and Kivy
+mobile app made with Python and Kivy